Family Favourites – growing a passion for plants

 Pictured above l to r: Kristofer holding baby Joy, Maria (9), Alexa, Harry (6) and Annabelle (11)

-When Annabelle Swaine (11) and her sister Maria (9) posted a YouTube video about their favourite plants in the garden, which finishes with a wonderful pitch for their National Garden Scheme opening on August 18th, we were intrigued to find out more.
+When Annabelle Swaine and her sister Maria posted a YouTube video about their favourite plants in the garden in 2019, which finishes with a wonderful pitch for their National Garden Scheme open day, we were intrigued to find out more.

 “They put the video together without my knowledge,” says dad and garden owner, Kristofer Swaine.
 “The children have helped make a number of videos about the garden before, but this solo project shows a real passion for plants and an enthusiasm for our up-coming, inaugural opening for the National Garden Scheme.”